karanvirsb/chat-app-next/README.md

 yarn run dev
 ```

-Go to http://localhost:3000 in your browser and create an account and then start chating <br/>
+Go to http://localhost:3000 in your browser -> create an account -> happy chatting <br/>

 # How To